 Having a beautiful and useful front yard garden requires thoughtfulness and planning.
-One of the best resources I have come across is The Suburban Micro-Farm by Amy Stross from Tenth Acre Farm.
+One of the best resources I have come across is The Suburban Micro-Farm by Amy Stross.
 She graciously sent me a copy to review, and I thoroughly enjoyed it.
-You can order the book on Amazon.
+It’s been so popular that there is a full color edition coming out now!
 I slightly envy Amy’s beautiful front yard garden and love getting such a detailed explanation of how to create my own.

 When planning your edible garden to be stunning and unique it’s important to use landscape design principles when deciding what to plant.
 You can use principles such as lines and color schemes, just as if you were using ornamental plants.
 Make a fruit tree a beautiful focal point, especially when it blooms, or hosts colorful fruit.
 You can still use traditional vegetable plants even in the front yard, but choosing them with aesthetics in mind goes a long way to achieving a cohesive look.
 For example, a line of lacy asparagus makes a nice privacy screen.
 Fragrant herbs and edible flowers can absolutely excel in front yard gardens.

 Being strategic about which foods you grow increases your return on your investment.
 Perennial plants are an awesome choice because you buy and plant them only once, but they give you a harvest year after year.
 One of my favorite stories in The Suburban Micro-Farm is when Amy shares how they grew 27 pounds of cherries in one year from dwarf trees planted in their parking strip!
 She also discusses how berries can be especially economical.
 Berries are one the most heavily pesticided crops.
 Buying organic can be expensive, but planting your own is a great way to streamline your food budget.
 If you frequently use fresh herbs in your cooking, a culinary herb garden will save you plenty, and a medicinal one will also earn its keep.